Priyanka1200/ec2-ebs-cloudwatch-project/README.md

 - How to attach, format, and mount EBS volumes
 - How to automate backups using AMIs
 - Creating CloudWatch alarms and monitoring metrics
-- Writing Bash scripts for server maintenance
+- Writing Python scripts for server maintenance
 - Managing services using systemctl

 ---